religiosa1/push-notification-test/README.md

 An attempt to make an example from the
 [Serviceworker Cookbook](https://github.com/mdn/serviceworker-cookbook/tree/master/push-simple)
 with an actual backend, with data storage and CORS.
-Written as a part of on-going investigation of how to send push notification on the client's phone as a part of another project.
+Written as a part of investigation performed mid 2024-early 2025 on how to send push notification on the client's phone as a part of another project.

 Consists of two separate packages for the client and appserver, each of them is supposed to be deployed on a separate domain, and supplied with a reverse